 In part two: Psychedelic integration techniques – doing what works.
 In this second part, I introduced a deeper understanding of some of the keys to successful integration.
 And gave instantly useable idea’s that you can use as psychedelic integration techniques and general integration of significant life experiences.

-What psychedelic therapy & integration teaches us – living what works.
+What can psychedelic therapy & integration teach us – living what works.

-Set, setting and integration – lessons from psychedelic therapy applied to life
+Set, setting and integration – lessons from psychedelics applied to life

 The very things that we have learnt to implement around a successful psychedelic journey before and after., ARE the very things to implement to have a successful and fulfilling life!